Halochkin/CustomWebComponents/Gestures/DragFlingMixin/README.md

               - distY
               - x  actual coordinates X (Y)
               - y
-              - pointerevent:  - different detail from move-event
+              - pointerevent
-              - startDragging:  - startDragging detail
+              - startDragging

 `[end](e)` - can be triggered by four events:
                 `"touchend"` - is fired when one or more touch points are removed from the touch surface;
                 `"touchcancel"` - is fired when one or more touch points have been disrupted in an implementation-specific manner (for example, too many touch points are created).
                 `"mouseup"` - is fired when a pointing device button is released over an element.
-                `"mouseout"` - is fired when a pointing device (usually a mouse) is moved off the element that has the listener attached or off one of its children.
+                `"mouseout"` - is fired when a pointing device (usually a mouse) is moved off the element that has the listener attached or off one of its children.`

     The first `[end](e)` calls `[fling](e)` which triggered `flingGestureCallback(flinfDetail)` only if the last dragging event moved minimum `50px` in one direction during the last `200ms`.